dbmcclain/Astronomy/README.md

 **precN** _RA-ang Dec-ang nyrs => RA-ang, Dec-ang_
 - Does the grubby precession for you.

+**preca** _RA-ang Dec-ang &optional from-epoch to-epoch => Ra-ang, Dec-ang
+- Does the precession using a cheap approximation to the most rigorous GCRS-CIRS transform.
+This one comes from the authors who guided the new IAU system we use today.
+- Claims better than 1 arcsec accuracy for the next century.

+- **prec-aa** _RA-ang Dec-ang &optional from-epoch to-epoch => Ra-ang, Dec-ang_
+- Does the precession using another cheap approximation, coming out of the Explanatory Supplement to the American Almanac.
+- Claims better than 1 arcsec accurcy for the next century.
 ---
 ## Az/El and Equatorial Coordinates
 Az/El and Equatorial coords, and Airmass: Azimuth measured from North toward East.
 No singularities at NCP or Zenith.
 And, by now, you should realize that we eschew Euler angles arithmetic.